awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-create-role.md

 Permission for Amazon MWAA to use other AWS services used by your environment are obtained from the execution role\.
 An Amazon MWAA execution role needs permission to the following AWS services used by an environment:
 + Amazon CloudWatch \(CloudWatch\) – to send Apache Airflow metrics and logs\.
 + Amazon Simple Storage Service \(Amazon S3\) – to parse your environment's DAG code and supporting files \(such as a `requirements.txt`\)\.
-+ Amazon Simple Queue Service \(Amazon SQS\) – to queue your environment's Apache Airflow tasks\.
++ Amazon Simple Queue Service \(Amazon SQS\) – to queue your environment's Apache Airflow tasks in an Amazon SQS queue owned by Amazon MWAA\.
-+ AWS Key Management Service \(AWS KMS\) – for your environment's data encryption \(using either an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) or your [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\)\.
++ AWS Key Management Service \(AWS KMS\) – for your environment's data encryption \(using either an [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) or your [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk)\)\.

 An execution role also needs permission to the following IAM actions:
 + `airflow:PublishMetrics` – to allow Amazon MWAA to monitor the health of an environment\.

 ### Permissions attached by default<a name="mwaa-create-role-how-create-role"></a>

-You can use the default options on the Amazon MWAA console to create an execution role and an [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), then use the steps on this page to add permission policies to your execution role\.
+You can use the default options on the Amazon MWAA console to create an execution role and an [AWS owned key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk), then use the steps on this page to add permission policies to your execution role\.
 + When you choose the **Create new role** option on the console, Amazon MWAA attaches the minimal permissions needed by an environment to your execution role\.
 + In some cases, Amazon MWAA attaches the maximum permissions\.
 For example, we recommend choosing the option on the Amazon MWAA console to create an execution role when you create an environment\.
 Amazon MWAA adds the permissions policies for all CloudWatch Logs groups automatically by using the regex pattern in the execution role as `"arn:aws:logs:your-region:your-account-id:log-group:airflow-your-environment-name-*"`\.